Anita Shapira: Biography

 Shapira was born in Warsaw, Poland, in 1940, immigrated to Mandatory Palestine in 1947 and grew up in Tel Aviv.
-The family lived on Yavneh Street sharing a kitchen and bathroom with other families.
+The family lived on Yavneh Street, sharing a kitchen and bathroom with other families.
 Later, they moved to Yad Eliyahu.

 She studied general and Jewish history at Tel Aviv University, completing her Ph.D. in 1974 under Professor Daniel Carpi.
 Her dissertation, "The Struggle for Hebrew Labor, 1929-1939," indicated her interest in the history of the Labor Zionist movement, which was to be a continuing focus of her research.
-In 1985 she was appointed full professor at Tel Aviv University, serving in 1990-95 as dean of the Faculty of Humanities.
-From 1995 until 2009 she held the Ruben Merenfeld Chair for the Study of Zionism.
+In 1985, she was appointed full professor at Tel Aviv University, serving from 1990-95 as dean of the Faculty of Humanities.
+From 1995 until 2009, she held the Ruben Merenfeld Chair for the Study of Zionism.
 From 2000 to 2012, she was head of the Chaim Weizmann Institute for the Study of Zionism and Israel at Tel Aviv University.
-From 2008 to 2013 she was a director at the Israel Democracy Institute.
+From 2008 to 2013, she was a director at the Israel Democracy Institute.

 From 1985 to 1989, she was a member of the Planning and Budgeting Commission of the Council for Higher Education in Israel; in 1987-90 she was chair of the board of Am Oved publishing house; since 1988 she has been a board member of the Zalman Shazar Institute.
 In 2002–2008, she was president of the Memorial Foundation for Jewish Culture.
 She founded the Yitzhak Rabin Center for Israel Studies and was its first director in 1996–99.

 She is a member of the editorial board of the Jewish Review of Books, academic co-editor with Prof. Steven J. Zipperstein of the biography series "Jewish Lives" published by Yale University Press, and academic co-editor with Prof. Derek J. Penslar of the Journal of Israeli History.